Hands-On Review Of The Trail Tech Voyager GPS

 Full Review

-I recently installed the Trail Tech Voyager GPS on my 2013 KTM 450 XC-F. I like to think of myself as a serious rider in that I want to know exactly how I am riding, then ask myself if I can do it better.
+I recently installed the Trail Tech Voyager GPS on my 2013 KTM 450 XC-F. I like to think of myself as a serious rider in that I want to know exactly how I am riding, then asking myself if I can do it better.
 I’ve been looking into the Voyager for a while now because of what it can tell me about how I am riding and how my bike is reacting to me.
 Also, I don’t like getting lost so that the GPS will come in handy there!

 The first thing I realized about this Trail Tech computer is that you don’t have to hook it up to use it because almost everything is self-contained.
 The built-in battery lets you use the Voyager without having to connect to the bike battery.
 Without vehicle power, you can still use the GPS for trail mapping, speed, altitude, and compass.
 I find this very useful because now I can use the Voyager for multiple bikes.
 This also means that you can mount the Voyager Trail Computer and be riding within 10 minutes of opening the box!